 E4.12-3 Undergraduate elections at Grand Chapter and Grand Council will proceed according to rules that are adopted by the Grand Chapter and Grand Council at the opening of each meeting.
 Sample undergraduate election rules will be made available in the manner described in Statute 4.22.1 for other sample election rules and procedural rules.

 S4.13 The Grand Consul shall appoint to serve at his pleasure a seven-member Governing Laws Committee, and he shall designate one member as chairman.
-The committee shall consider and report to the Grand Chapter upon all proposals to amend the Constitution or these Statutes, and to the several active chapters upon all proposals to amend the Ritual.
+The committee shall consider and report to the Grand Chapter upon all proposals to amend the Constitution or these Statutes.
 The committee may propose amendments to the Constitution or Statutes on its own motion.

 Duties of Grand Officers